 Age is an established risk factor for breast cancer.
 The older a woman is, the more likely she is to get breast cancer.

 Age is also a risk factor for breast cancer in men.
 The older a man is, the more likely he is to get breast cancer.
 However, breast cancer is much less common in men than in women (see Figure 2.1 below).

 The median age of diagnosis of breast cancer for men in the U.S. is 68 .

 Learn more about breast cancer in men.

-As we get older, it becomes more likely that abnormal changes will take place in our cells.
-When many of these changes occur in cells, cancer can develop.
+The older we get, the more likely it is that abnormal changes will occur in our cells.
+When many of these changes occur, cancer can develop.

 Data source: SEER 2007-2011

 Note: Though this graph shows a rate of zero in some age groups, there are a few cases of breast cancer in these age groups each year in the U.S. The numbers are too small, however, to appear on the scale used here.